 Casper is one of the most popular direct-to-consumer mattress companies.
-Casper currently produces multiple online models: the Casper, the Casper Hybrid, the Wave Hybrid, the Nova Hybrid, and the Essential.
+Casper currently produces multiple online models: the Casper, the Casper Hybrid, the Wave Hybrid, the Nova Hybrid, and the Element.
 The Casper is the company’s all-foam flagship model, while the Casper Hybrid uses the same comfort system but pairs it with a coil core.
-Constructed of foam, the Essential is Casper’s most budget-friendly model.
+Constructed of foam, the Element is Casper’s most budget-friendly model.

 This review will focus exclusively on Casper’s luxury model: the Wave Hybrid.
 This is Casper’s most expensive mattress, featuring special materials to stay cool, relieve pressure, and provide support.
 The Wave is an all-foam model constructed of five distinct layers.
 The Wave Hybrid is a hybrid model constructed of five distinct layers.
 Four layers of different proprietary foams rest on a pocketed, foam-encased coil core for extra bounce, breathability, and edge support.